How to Play

 Contracts

-Contracts are the heart of Space Race - they're how you make money and progress through the game.
-Contracts define what you need to provide and what rewards you'll receive.
+Contracts are the economic heart of Space Race.
+They are how you make money and progress through the game.

 Contract Types

-• Government Contracts: Pre-built contracts with specific requirements like "deploy a communication satellite to GEO orbit"
+• Government Contracts: pre-built contracts with specific requirements such as "deploy a communication satellite to GEO orbit."

 What Contracts May Require